 The Company is committed to maintain the highest standards of Corporate Governance andadhere to the Corporate Governance requirements set out by Securities and Exchange Boardof India.
 The Report on Corporate Governance confirming compliance with the conditionsstipulated under the SEBI Listing Regulations which forms part of the Annual Report isattached to this Report.
-Certificate on Corporate Governance as stipulated in the saidRegulations issued by CS Deepak Kumar Khaitan Practicing Company Secretary (FCSNo.5615) is also attached to this Report.
+Certificate on Corporate Governance as stipulated in the saidRegulations issued by CS Shruti Singhania Practicing Company Secretary (ACS No. 46932)and designated partner of Deepak Khaitan & Co.
+LLP is also attached to this Report.

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

 All contracts/arrangements/transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
-Since all related party transactions entered into by the Company were in theordinary course of business and were on an arm's length basis Form AOC 2 is notapplicable to the Company.
+No material contract / arrangement/transaction were entered into with any RelatedParty.

 CORPORATE SOCIAL RESPONSIBILITY

 The Company has laid down a procedure to inform the Board Members on a periodic basisabout the identified risks and the steps taken to mitigate and minimize the same.
 TheCompany has already identified and assessed major elements of risks which may adverselyaffect the various Divisions of the Company.
-The Executive Management reviews theidentified risks including assessment of the said risks and procedures which are beingimplemented for the monitoring mitigating and minimization of the said risks.
-'RiskChampions 'have been formally nominated at the operating businesses whose role is toeducate about the identified risks and to develop risk management culture within thebusinesses.
+The Management reviews the identified risksincluding assessment of the said risks and procedures which are being implemented formonitoring mitigating and minimization of the said risks.

 Auditors' Report to the Members of the Company does not contain any qualification oradverse remark.
-Financial Statements and the notes thereon are self-explanatory and needno further explanation.
+Financial Statements and the notes thereon are self-explanatory and needno further explanations.

-In accordance with the provision of Section 148 of the Act read with the Companies(Audit and Auditors) Rules 2014 appropriate Resolution seeking your ratification of theRemuneration of the said Cost Auditors appointed for the year ending on 31st March 2017is appearing in the Notice convening the 82nd Annual General Meeting of the Company.
+In accordance with the provision of Section 148 of the Act read with the Companies(Audit and Auditors) Rules 2014 appropriate Resolution seeking your ratification of theRemuneration of the said Cost Auditor appointed for the year ending on 31st March 2022is appearing in the Notice convening the 87th AGM of the Company.